plaintextspokane/plaintextspokane.github.io/clean-room.md

-A quick, no-nonsense guide for the people of Spokane

-<mark>this page is still under development, many links are inactive.</mark>

-The ↑ character in a hyperlink indicates an external site.

 ---
 **Make a Clean Room**

 1. A "clean room" is a room within your house or apartment where you minimize outside air exchanges.